ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 : email_verified

 Claim Description:
 : True if the End-User's e-mail address has been verified; otherwise false.
+When this Claim Value is true, this means that the OP took affirmative steps to ensure that this e-mail address was controlled by the End-User at the time the verification was performed.
+The means by which an e-mail address is verified is context specific, and dependent upon the trust framework or contractual agreements within which the parties are operating.

 JWT Claim Name:
 : email_verified